Youssef Hajdi

-Youssef Hajdi, born June 8, 1979 in Tarascon, is a French actor.
+Youssef Hajdi, born 8 June 1979 in Tarascon, is a French actor.

 Biography

 Born in Tarascon in Bouches-du-Rhône to Moroccan parents, he grew up in Beaucaire.
 He went to Paris at age 20, where he worked in cafe-theatre and at the théâtre de l’Avancée.
 Then from 2002 to 2005, he studied acting with Jack Waltzer, a lifetime member of the Actors Studio.

 His first film role was in 13 m² by Barthélémy Grossmann, which earned him a 2008 nomination for the Césars award in 2008.
-He acted in Les Aventures extraordinaires d'Adèle Blanc-Sec by Luc Besson and in Micmacs à tire-larigot by Jean-Pierre Jeunet.
-In 2012, he joined Omar Sy and Laurent Lafitte in De l'autre côté du périph, a film by David Charhon.
+He acted in The Extraordinary Adventures of Adèle Blanc-Sec by Luc Besson and in Micmacs by Jean-Pierre Jeunet.
+In 2012, he joined Omar Sy and Laurent Lafitte in On the Other Side of the Tracks, a film by David Charhon.
 As well, he appeared with Éric Judor in the film Mohamed Dubois by Ernesto Ona in 2013.